 Debate on UN Assistance Mission in Afghanistan

-Tomorrow morning (19 September), the Security Council will hold its quarterly debate on the UN Assistance Mission in Afghanistan (UNAMA).
-Ján Kubiš, the Special Representative of the Secretary-General and head of UNAMA, is expected to brief, focusing on the recent report of the Secretary-General on the situation in Afghanistan (S/2013/535).
+On Thursday (17 September), the Council will hold its quarterly debate on UN Assistance Mission in Afghanistan (UNAMA).
+Special Representative of the Secretary-General and head of UNAMA Nicholas Haysom and Executive Director of the UN Office on Drugs and Crime Yury Fedotov are expected to brief.

 In resolution 2210, which renewed UNAMA’s mandate on 16 March, the Council called for examination of the role, structure and activities of all UN entities in Afghanistan to be completed within six months (i.e. by 16 September).
 As of this morning, the results of this examination had yet to be forwarded to Council members, although it was possible that a letter from the Secretary-General outlining the findings could be made available to them ahead of tomorrow’s debate.
 It seems that the Secretary-General in his letter may emphasise the continuing importance of promoting human rights and coordinating and facilitating the provision of aid as important elements of the UN’s work in Afghanistan moving forward.
 Haysom is expected to discuss the findings of the examination, especially if they are circulated to members prior to the debate.